Last Updated on November 16, 2020

 Franklin sits near the center of Nantahala National Forest and is a popular Appalachian Trail rest stop.
 It’s near quite a few waterfalls, including Rufus Morgan Falls and Dry Falls between that Macon County town and Maggie Valley in Haywood County.

 Franklin is also fun for shopping and for catching shows at Smoky Mountain Center for the Performing Arts.

 You should head to Hendersonville for more reasons than I can name here.
 If you’re searching for fine NC wine, head to Burnt Shirt Vineyards.

-Speaking of the Carl Sandburg Home, we featured it in our guide to hikes near Asheville!
+Speaking of the Carl Sandburg Home and Bearwallow Mountain, we featured both in our guide to hikes near Asheville!

 You could easily spend all your time in Highlands, exploring the shops downtown.
 Theater-goers should keep an eye out for showtimes at the Highlands Playhouse.
 At the Museum of American Cut and Engraved Glass, you’ll learn about pieces from the late 19th and early 20th centuries.

 Of course, you should venture out around Highlands, as it’s not too far from Dry Falls, Bridal Veil Falls, and Cullasaja Falls.

 We first stopped in Kings Mountain when spending our first weekend in Cleveland County and really dug the vibes there.
 It’s the first of many small towns in this post that we included in our guide to day trips from Charlotte.